kiwichrish/SnapAge/README.md

 The script has comments in it to help out understanding what I did.
 It's real simple, just like me. :-)

-## Issues
+## Tested on

+This has been tested on:
-This is only tested working on Ubuntu 20.04 and 18.04.
+* Ubuntu 18.04, 20.04 and 22.04

-It should work with other versions of zfs on Linux / BSD assuming they support the zfs list commands required.
+It should work on any other unix like OS with bash and OpenZFS.

 ## Install

 Copy script to /usr/bin, or somewhere else you can execute it from.
 Your choice really.

-Call it what you want even, I've just used snapage where I'm using it.
+Call it what you want even, I've just used snapage.sh where I'm using it.

 ## Usage